Medications for back pain

 Side effects of muscle relaxants are common and include drowsiness, dizziness, confusion, nausea, and vomiting.

 These medicines can be habit-forming.
-Talk to your provider before using these drugs.
+Talk to your provider before using these medicines.
 They may interact with other medicines or make certain medical conditions worse.

 Do not drive or operate heavy machinery while taking muscle relaxants.
-Do not drink alcohol while taking these drugs.
+Do not drink alcohol while taking these medicines.

 Antidepressants most often used for back pain are:

 Common side effects include dry mouth, constipation, blurred vision, weight gain, sleepiness, problems urinating, and sexual problems.
-Less commonly, some of these drugs can also cause heart and lung problems.
+Less commonly, some of these medicines can also cause heart and lung problems.

-Do not take these drugs unless you are under the care of a provider.
-Do not stop taking these drugs suddenly or change the dose without also talking with your provider.
+Do not take these medicines unless you are under the care of a provider.
+Do not stop taking these medicines suddenly or change the dose without also talking with your provider.

 ANTI-SEIZURE OR ANTICONVULSANT MEDICINES